alexncode/vue-pomodore/README.md

 # vue-pomidore
-A simple implementation of Pomodoro Technique timers made with Vue
+A simple implementation of Pomodoro Technique timers made with Vue.js

 ## Project setup
 ```